kapiado/kapiado.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Data Analytics & Business Intelligence
-  - Computational Linguistics
+  - Data-driven Decision Support Systems (DSS)
-  - Information Retrieval
+  - Process Optimization

 # Education to show in About widget
 education: